yashmurty/go-fun/concurrency-http-servers/README.md

 For example, the `inc` handler is being called concurrently for multiple requests and attempts to mutate the `map` in the `CounterStore`.
 This leads to a race condition since in Go, map operations are not atomic. https://golang.org/doc/faq#atomic_maps

+## PART 2/3 : 2_mutex-maps

+To fix the race condition, we will add a `mutex`.

+We add the following 2 changes:

+* We embed a `sync.Mutex` in `CounterStore`, and each handler starts by locking the mutex (and deferring an unlock).
+* We change the receiver `inc` is defined on to a pointer `*CounterStore`.
+In fact, the previous version of the code was wrong in this respect - methods that modify data should always be defined with pointer receivers.
+We got lucky that the data was shared at all with value receivers because maps are reference types.
+Pointer receivers are particularly critical when mutexes are involved.